hvrlxy/hvrlxy.github.io/index.md

 ## ABOUT ME

-Hi!
 My name is Ha Le and I'm currently an undergraduate student from Gustavus Adolphus College.
 I'm pursuing a double major in Computer Science and Mathematics, and possibly a minor in Statistics as well.
 My research focus on social computing, natural language processing and human-centered machine learning.

-During the summer of 2020, I was fortunate enough to work with Dr. Jacob Siehler on a solving a modified version of Conway's Soldiers problems: one dimensional port-and-sweep-solitaire army problem.
-After the summer, I worked under the supervision of Professor Louis Yu on studying channel popularity on Twitch.
+During the summer of 2020, I was fortunate enough to work with Dr. [Jacob Siehler](http://homepages.gac.edu/~jsiehler/) on a solving a modified version of Conway's Soldiers problems: one dimensional port-and-sweep-solitaire army problem.
+After the summer, I worked under the supervision of Professor [Louis Yu](https://homepages.gac.edu/~lyu/) on studying channel popularity on Twitch.
 Our result paper is currently under reviewed at ADMA'21.

+I have worked at [FPT Software](https://www.fpt-software.com/) as a data engineer during my stay in Vietnam on 2021.
+During my time there, I also worked for [Renesas Electronics](https://www.renesas.com/us/en) as data scientist intern.

 You can access my latest CV [here](./assets/pdfs/Grad_School_Resume.pdf)